The-Opulent-And-Co/Opulent-Frontend/Commnds_pad.md

-# Git branch
+# To check in which branach you are
-  - To check in which branach you are
+  - git branch
-# Git checkout <brnach name>
+# To switch branches
-  - To switch branches
+  - git checkout <brnach_name>
-# Git merge origin/dev
+# To update your code from the repository
-  - To update your code from the repository
+  - git merge origin/dev
-# Git pull
+# To updtae and see new changes
-  - To updtae and see new changes
+  - git pull
-# Git status
+# To see any pending work
-  - To see any pending work
+  - git status
-# Git fetch origin
+# To accept new changes from repo to local
-  - To accept new changes from repo to local
+  - git fetch origin

 # To add changes
   - git add .